How to build analytics platforms - Part 3: Individualized workflows and dashboards

 Reading time: approx. 2min

-What does a modern analytics platforms need to offer companies real added value?
+What does a modern data science platform need to offer companies real added value?

 The more information a platform represents and the more detailed the individual analytics projects are, the stricter is often the way in which projects must be planned and implemented.
 But what would happen if the individual project steps were based on the company and individual dashboards could be reused?
 That is exactly what we are looking at this time.